martinadep/matrix_transposition_OpenMP/README.md

 - SSH client

 ### Steps
-!!! remember to change home directory path in each .pbs before submitting !!!
 1. Open an ssh session on University of Trento's HPC cluster, in your preferred terminal
 ```bash
 $ ssh <username>@hpc.unitn.it